-The CJIS Information Security Unit (ISU) was created in July 2010.
-The Unit consists of the State Information Security Officer, two Computer Information Technology Specialists and a CJIS Specialist.
-The unit is responsible for implementing the FBI's CJIS Security Policy at the Missouri State Highway Patrol as
+The Information Security Unit (ISU) was created in July 2010.
+ISU has experienced rapid growth due to the increased threat of cyber-attacks around the world.
+The Unit currently consists of the Chief Information Security Officer (CISO), four Information Security Specialists and a CJIS Specialist.
+ISU is responsible for directing the overall cybersecurity strategy as well as cybersecurity operations and intelligence for the entire Patrol.
+These tasks include proactive systems and data protections;